Android workflow

 echo "GODOT_ANDROID_KEYSTORE_RELEASE_PATH=$RELEASE_KEYSTORE_PATH" >> $CM_ENV

-This step is similar to how we used variables to retrieve your debug keystore except here, we use the newly defined variables for your release keystore.
+echo "ANDROID_HOME=$ANDROID_SDK_ROOT" >> $CM_ENVThis step is similar to how we used variables to retrieve your debug keystore except here, we use the newly defined variables for your release keystore.

 Nice !, all that's left is to launch a new build to export your project.
 To do this, you can use Codemagic's interface, or events affecting your repository such as push.